wlillisdev/quiz-master/README.md

   - As a returning visitor, I would like to find links to their social media channels and follow them.

 # Responsive
-The website has been designed to operate on a number of screen and devices.The following test were carried  out on [Am I Responsive](http://ami.responsivedesign.is/)
+The website has been designed to operate on a number of screens and devices.The following tests were carried  out on [Am I Responsive](http://ami.responsivedesign.is/)
  - Homepage (displayed below)

 ![Am I Responsive Test Homepage](assets/readme/new-reponsive-home.png)